 You can easily stimulate ideas by your team members in four ways – individually and as a group, according to a neuroscience expert.

-Interviewed for Rotman Management’s Winter 2019 magazine, Michael Platt, Professor of Marketing, Neuroscience and Psychology at Wharton, said that scientists in the past decade have discovered a fundamental neural network in the brain that generates exploratory and creative behaviour.
+Interviewed for Rotman Management’s Winter 2019 magazine, Michael Platt, Professor of Marketing, Neuroscience and Psychology at Wharton, said that scientists in the past decade have discovered a fundamental neural network in the brain that generates exploratory and creative behavior.
 Prof Platt said the neuroscience can be used as the basis for helping this type of thinking to occur more.

 Prof Platt said four simple ways to stimulate the brain circuit and increase innovative thinking are: